servant-io/gloo-hack-2025/apps/railway-mcp/plan_and_progress/archive/notes.md

 **Change Cycle**

 - Edit components in `apps/railway-mcp/src/<entry>/` (e.g., `src/video-list`).
+- For plain mode, no hash pinning required. `pnpm run build`, deploy assets, and restart MCP if you want it to reload bundles.
-- Bump `version` in `apps/railway-mcp/package.json` to rotate the 4‑char asset hash, then `pnpm run build`.
+- For versioned mode (optional): bump `package.json` version to rotate the 4‑char hash, then either rely on `/assets/manifest.json` or set `ASSETS_VERSION`.
-- Deploy/restart:
-  - If using Static Site, redeploy “assets”.
-  - Restart the MCP service so it reloads `/assets/manifest.json` and picks the new hash (unless you pin `ASSETS_VERSION`).

 **Monorepo Tips**